stephen37/talks/quix_milvus/README.md

 ## Notes

-- This is a demo setup focused on clarity over production readiness
+- This is a demo setup focused on clarity over production readiness.
-- Uses local LLM inference for simplicity
+- Uses local LLM inference for simplicity.
-- Kafka setup is minimal for demonstration purposes
+- Kafka setup is minimal for demonstration purposes.